-Demi Lavato.
+Demi Lovato.
 Chris Evans.
 Prince Harry.
 Chrissy Teigen.
 Simone Biles.

 The list is growing.
 What do these celebrities have in common besides their fame?

-All have recently spoken out about their struggles with mental wellness.
+All have recently spoken out about their struggles with mental health.

 In August, the world watched as Biles struggled to compete in the 2020 Summer Olympics held in Tokyo.
 She publicly cited the pressure she was feeling to succeed, as well as the fear of failing, for hindering her performance.